top of page

 Sony MDR7506 Professional Large Diaphragm Headphone: https://amzn.to/3XZI3TQ These are lower in price, but are quite standard in the industry.
 Be aware that the fabric on the headband peels over time.
 It’ll still work, just look bad.
 If that’s the sort of thing that bothers you, spend the extra money and go for the Audio Technica ATH-M50X instead.

-Increase sound dampening with professional sound blankets: https://amzn.to/4047AwC
+Increase sound dampening with professional sound or moving blankets: https://amzn.to/3W2QEXP

 Continue upgrading your closet booth by purchasing acoustic foam: https://amzn.to/3H9mcT2